-Relief in times of crisis, care when it's needed most and commitment when others turn away.
+Relief in times of crisis and care when it's needed most.
 Red Cross is there for people in need, no matter who you are, no matter where you live.

 The Red Cross Red Crescent Movement helps tens of millions of people around the world each year and here at Australian Red Cross, we care for local communities in Australia and further afield.

 With millions of volunteers worldwide and thousands of members, volunteers and supporters across Australia we can reach people and places like nobody else.

 Relief in times of crisis

 Whether it's a major natural disaster or a personal crisis in your own home, Red Cross is there to give immediate and practical help with disaster relief and recovery.

 Reaching people in remote places around the world rapidly to provide shelter, food and medical help provides a lifeline.
 Reaching out to those cut off by flood waters and fire at home reassures and sustains.

 Re-connecting families or finding out the fate of loved ones torn apart by war or disaster lets people get on with their lives.
 A hot meal for someone living rough means making a connection when it seems no one else is there to help.